-We first introduce inverse inequalities that will be used later, then give estimates for projection error with high-order derivatives, interpolation errors are also considered.
-Since there is no essential difficulty here, we will omit the detailed proof and only give the conclusions.
+We first introduce inverse inequalities that will be used later and then give estimates for projection error with high-order derivatives.
+Interpolation errors are also considered.
+Since there is no essential difficulty here, we will omit the detailed proof and give only the conclusions.